 Harley Davidson EL from the «Motorworld by V.Sheynov» collection

-Both ordinary bikers and police departments gladly bought the E family machines.
-But we know USA as a land of highways and cheap eight-cylinder cars, so the dynamics HD machines brought was not enough.
-By 1941, an answer to the U.S. secret service’s demand, an overhead valve bike with increased displacement was designed.
-It got the FL index and was equipped with a 1207 cc engine (74 cu in).
-This engine developed 48 h.p. at 5,000 rpm giving the excellent acceleration.
-But max speed was 95 mph (153 km/h) compared to an EL).
-The main features of FL were the same as every E-family machine had.
-Cast-iron cylinders & cylinder heads, assembled crankshaft with roller bearings, overhead valve drive via pushrods from the single camshaft, circulation system of lubrication (dry sump), oil tank installed under the saddle.
-Harley-Davidson bikes had a design feature – fork connecting rods with big ends entering each other.
-This solution allowed axes of cylinders to be coplanar, which decreased the engine width, reduced the main bearing load and vibrations.
-At this, the rear cylinder was blocked by the front one thus cooling was impaired.
+Both ordinary bikers and police departments gladly bought the E model.
+However, in the country of highways and cheap eight-cylinder cars even such dynamics were not enough.
+Therefore, by the 1941 season, at the request of special services was developed an ohv motorcycle with an increased capacity.
+It got the FL index and was equipped with a 1,207 cc engine.
+This engine developed 48 hp at 5,000 rpm, which provided excellent acceleration, while a declared top speed of 95 mph (153 km/h) was lower, compared to the EL model.
+The main features of FL were the same as every E-series machine had; cylinders and cylinder heads made of cast iron, assembled crankshaft with roller bearings, overhead valve drive via pushrods from the single camshaft, dry sump lubrication system with oil tank located under the seat.
+The traditional design feature of Harley-Davidson engine was the forked connecting rods with integral lower heads.
+This design allowed the cylinder axles to be placed in one plane, which reduced the width of the engine, the load on the main bearing and vibrations.
+On the other hand, the rear cylinder was completely shaded by the front one, which deteriorated its cooling.

-Apart from three wheeled Servicar, Harley-Davidson FL became the top-priced bike in the 1941 production plan – the price was $465, which is $40 more compared with an EL model).
+Except for three-wheeled Servicar, the Harley-Davidson FL became the most expensive model in the production program in 1941 – the price was $465, which is $40 more compared to the EL model).
 Let’s have a look at some figures for better understanding: the annual average income of an American was $515; the cheapest Ford cost $684.
-Nevertheless, only the WL model outsold FL.
-Total number of FLs sold was 2452, which is 172 units more compared to EL.
-But on December 7th 1941, the Japanese attacked Pearl Harbor and USA entered the WWII.
-The FL model didn’t make it into the military’s list of orders, that’s why the manufacturing has been frozen at the miserable level (for example, only 33 machines were manufactured in 1943).
-However, after the victory, the machine took its cost: 3986 FLs were sold in 1946.
-Again, on the WL model outsold FL.
+Nevertheless, only the WL model outsold the FL.
+Total number of FLs sold was 2,452, which is 172 units more compared to the EL.
+But on December 7th, 1941, the Japanese attacked Pearl Harbor, and USA entered the WWII.
+The FL model was not included in the military’s list of orders, so its production has been frozen at the miserable level (for example, only 33 machines were manufactured in 1943).
+However, after the victory, it was back in the game again: 3,986 FLs were sold in 1946 (only WL model outsold FL).

 In 1948, the Knuckleheads were replaced by the upgraded Panheads, which had hydraulic pushrods and cylinder heads made of lightweight alloy.
-But FL designation saw the day – it is present in the factory designation of the Harley’s Road King that considered a proximate successor of the FL from 1941.
+But the “FL” index has survived to this day – it is present in the factory designation of the Harley’s Road King, which is considered a direct descendant of the 1941 Harley-Davidson FL.

 |Manufacturer||Harley-Davidson Motors Co., Milwakee (Wisconsin, USA)|